jonas7654/RidgeLassoTools/README.md

 usethis::create_package() # Helper function which creates a package related folder.
-Creates an .Rproj file to work in RStudio. usethis::use_r() # Create a new .R Script within the Package. devtools::load_all() # Reload all Scripts within the current session devtools::check() # Checks if the current implementation meets the standard requirements
+Creates an .Rproj file to work in RStudio. usethis::use_r() # Create a new .R Script within the Package. devtools::load_all() # Reload all Scripts within the current session devtools::check() # Checks if the package meets the standard requirements
 ```
+4) Docs